johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

 With this strategy in mind, here's the outline of how we'll implement it.

-> Note that there's a fair amount of interaction back and forth between the `ClientProxy` superclass and the `ClientFaye` class we're extending it with, so pay close attention to that, and I'll try to give clear signposts to guide you.
+> Note that there's a fair amount of interaction back and forth between our `ClientFaye` subclass and the `ClientProxy` superclass it extends, so pay close attention to that, and I'll try to give clear signposts to guide you.

-1. We're going to extend the `ClientProxy` class instead of creating a new standalone class.
+1. Unlike our *Take 1* version, where we created a new standalone class, we're going to extend the `ClientProxy` class.
 This is, of course, how we "plug in" to the framework.
 2. We're going to let the framework take over the implementation of `send()` for us.
 That's the entry point for processing a user-land `send()` call, and allows us to plug in our pieces without disrupting the overall machinery.
-3. The superclass `send()` method expects a concrete implementation of `publish()`, which is where we'll implement our "factory of factories" and deal with unique identifiers and so forth, as described above.
+3. The superclass `send()` method calls upon a concrete implementation of `publish()`, which is where we'll implement our "factory of factories" and deal with unique identifiers and so forth, [as described above](#handling-multiple-requests-the-union-of-observables-and-correlation-ids).
 4. We're going to implement a method to *unsubscribe* from a Faye topic.
 5. We're going to provide a concrete implementation of `dispatchEvent()`, which is how `ClientProxy#emit()` is handled.
-6. We're going to beef up *connection management*, as we mentioned above, to enable the framework to efficiently share our connection across multiple calls
+6. We're going to beef up *connection management*, as we mentioned above, to enable the framework to efficiently share our connection across multiple calls.
 7. We'll take care of a few other minor details.

 We have our shopping list, so let's get started!